oudeismetis/oudeis/content/blog/2021/bed-finished.md

 ![Star Wars sand meme](https://media.giphy.com/media/2vn7P7XMjgeIM/giphy.gif)

-It's loud, takes a long time, numbs your hands,...irritating and it gets everywhere.
+It's loud, takes a long time, numbs your hands,. . .irritating and it gets everywhere.

 But I slowly powered through and was able to sand away all of the minor flaws and tool marks.